Clash of Champions (2020)

-The 2020 Clash of Champions, also promoted as Clash of Champions: Gold Rush, was a professional wrestling event produced by WWE.
-It was the fourth and final Clash of Champions and took place on September 27, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida.
-The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
-An event was planned for 2021, but its September date was instead given to Extreme Rules.
-As per the theme of the event, all championships available to the Raw and SmackDown brands at the time were defended with the exception of the WWE Women's Tag Team Championship, which was originally scheduled to be defended; however, the match was canceled as the champions were not medically cleared to compete.
+The 2020 Clash of Champions, also promoted as Clash of Champions: Gold Rush, was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the fourth and final Clash of Champions and took place on September 27, 2020, from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at the Amway Center in Orlando, Florida.
+The theme of the event was that all of WWE's active main roster championships at the time were defended, with the exception of the WWE Women's Tag Team Championship as an originally scheduled match for the title was canceled as the champions were not medically cleared to compete.

 The event was originally scheduled to be held on September 20, 2020, at the Prudential Center in Newark, New Jersey, but Governor Phil Murphy canceled all large public gatherings of more than 50 people due to the COVID-19 pandemic.
 With WWE's ThunderDome residency at the Amway Center that began in late August, Clash of Champions was subsequently relocated to this venue and pushed back to September 27.
+An event was planned for 2021, but its September date was instead given to Extreme Rules.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Roman Reigns defeated Jey Uso by technical knockout to retain SmackDown's Universal Championship.
 In the penultimate match, Drew McIntyre defeated Randy Orton in an ambulance match to retain Raw's WWE Championship.
 In other prominent matches, Bobby Lashley defeated Apollo Crews to retain Raw's United States Championship, and in the opening bout, Sami Zayn defeated AJ Styles and defending champion Jeff Hardy in a triple threat ladder match to become SmackDown's undisputed Intercontinental Champion.

 The event received positive reviews from critics, praising both the triple threat Intercontinental Championship ladder match and the Universal Championship main event.

 Production

-The event was originally planned to be held at the Prudential Center in Newark, New Jersey, but was moved to the Amway Center in Orlando, Florida, due to the COVID-19 pandemic.
+The fourth Clash of Champions was originally planned to be held at the Prudential Center in Newark, New Jersey, but due to the COVID-19 pandemic, it was produced by way of a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at the Amway Center in Orlando, Florida.